liferay-search/liferay-docs/en/deployment/articles-dxp/02-configuring-liferay/08-dxp-configuration-and-tuning/02-jvm-tuning.markdown

 Java's just-in-time (JIT) compiler generates native code to improve performance.
 The default size is `48m`.
 This may not be sufficient for larger applications.
 Too small a code cache reduces performance, as the JIT isn't able to optimize high frequency methods.
-For @product@,  start with `64m` for the initial code cache size.
+For @sharepoint@,  start with `64m` for the initial code cache size.

     -XX:InitialCodeCacheSize=64m -XX:ReservedCodeCacheSize=96m